naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one convenient dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales.

 ## Features
-- Add revenue entries for ads, affiliate links, and digital products
+- Track revenue by type (ads, affiliate, digital products)
 - Visualize revenue data with interactive charts
-- Easy-to-use dashboard
+- Simple dashboard for easy data entry and viewing

 ## Installation
 1. Upload the plugin folder to the `/wp-content/plugins/` directory